33 reasons not to invest in the stock market

-Wars, disasters, economic strife, political instability and now a pandemic – the last four decades have challenged and affected people’s attitude towards investing.
+Wars, natural disasters, economic strife, and pandemics – the last four decades have challenged and affected people’s attitude towards investing.

 In many cases they make an already tough decision to commit your money to investments even harder, leading some to not invest at all.

 Behavioral scientists have a name for this: loss aversion.
 They estimate that the psychological pain of losing is about twice as powerful as the pleasure of gaining, hence why some people shy from the risks involved with investing.

 Yet as Schroders’ research shows, staying out of the stock market over the last 33 years could have proven costly.